swaminathanj/DSA/AVLTree.md

 The implementation of AVL Tree builds on BST implementation.
 The enhancements to BST includes:

   - Definition of **balanceFactor** in Node class to keep track of balance at each node.
-  - Changes to **insert** and **delete** methods to recompute balanceFactor and trigger rotations to balance itself if the balanceFactor equals 2.
+  - Changes to **insert** and **delete** methods to recompute balanceFactor after insertion/deletion and trigger rotations to balance itself if the balanceFactor equals 2.
   - Defining rotations with **left** and **right** children.
+  - **insert** and **delete** will now return a node object since the rotations might cause the subtree rooted at a node to get changed.

 In the code below, except for changes to**delete** method, all other changes are done.